Watch Movement Types and How They Differ

 At some point, you have probably asked “how does a watch work?” or more specifically, “how do automatic watches work?”
 These question have answers, which depend on the movement your manufacturer has chosen.

-Manual – Manual wind watches.
+Manual – Manual winding watches.
 This type of movement gets its name from the fact that you must manually create the energy the watch needs to function.
 You do so by winding the watch by hand.
 This is the oldest movement of the three and has been used for centuries.
 For watches with this movement, you will need to wind your watch up just about every day.
 Lately, this style has fallen out of favor due to its lack of convenience.

 Automatic – Watches with this movement function almost identically the manual watches, except you do not need to wind them yourself.
 This is because the mechanism is built in such a way that it winds itself when the wearer moves.
 Classic style combined with self-winding functionality makes this movement a very popular choice.

 Quartz – Quartz movement is the simplest of the three, given that it uses a battery and a quartz crystal to keep itself ticking.
 The battery runs the engine, while the crystal makes the second hand tick at the rate it is supposed to.